 Banana circles are a popular design element in tropical permaculture – for good reason!
-A banana circle is basically a concave ditch filled with organic material, surrounded by a mound that is planted with a variety of high-nutrient demanding plants.
-The idea is to create points of fertility on your land, which act as a sink for organic wastes, food production system, habitat for insects, and fertility hub.
-You can even direct moderate amount of grey water into them (for example from your kitchen sink), which will keep them nice and moist!
+A banana circle is essentially a concave ditch filled with organic material, surrounded by a mound that is planted with a variety of high-nutrient demanding plants.
+By adding banana circles to your tropical garden, you basically add pockets of fertility to your land, which act as a sink for organic wastes, as a food production system, as a habitat for insects, and as a fertility hub.
+You can even direct moderate amounts of grey water into them (for example from your kitchen sink), which will keep them nice and moist.

-Banana circles are easy to set up, require hardly any care, and help to keep cycling nutrients in the tropics!
-Also, they provide a simple solution to a common cultural habit in tropical countries – namely the clearing of the ground as not to provide hiding space for poisonous animals such as snakes and spiders.
-This is common practice all over Indonesia and usually all the leaf litter and everything that falls to the ground is burned – what a waste of valuable nutrients!
+Banana circles are easy to set up, require hardly any care, and help to keep cycling nutrients in the tropics.
+Also, they provide a simple solution to a common cultural habit in tropical countries: the clearing of the ground as not to provide hiding space for poisonous animals such as snakes and spiders.
+This is common practice all over Indonesia and usually all the leaf litter and everything that falls to the ground is burned.
+What a waste of valuable nutrients!
 With banana circles in place, we can still keep the ground clear, but ensure that nutrients are cycled back into the system.
 So let’s dive right into the construction.

 Banana Circle Layout

 As I said, it’s pretty straight forward.
 To help you grasp the concept I’ve nicked these graphics off my teacher Doug Crouch’s article on Banana Circles and they’re pretty much self explanatory.
-Make sure to wisely choose your location, applying the Design Principles.
+Make sure to wisely choose your location, applying the permaculture design principles.

 Digging your banana circle

 So get your hoe, spade, or whatever tool you prefer ready and let’s get going!
-Measuring and staking off the areas for the ditch and mound make things a lot easier.
+Measuring and staking off the areas for the ditch and mound makes things a lot easier.
 I just put a stake wherever I wanted the middle of my banana circle to be, attached a string to it, measured off 1m and used it to stake off the circle around it – with a radius of 1m you get a diameter of 2m for your ditch.
-Repeat the process with roughly 1.65m and you’ve got the diameter of your mound.
-Obviously you can also go for other dimensions, but I found the ones provided by Doug to be quite good in terms of their ratio of ditch and mount size.
+Repeat the process, this time with your string roughly 1.65m long, and you’ve got the diameter of your mound.
+Obviously you can also go for other dimensions, but I found the ones provided by Doug to be quite good in terms of their ratio of ditch and mound size.

 Planting your banana circle